shenshanyoumu/download-git-repo-annotations/README.md

 })
 ```

-Using clone download from GitLab repository with custom origin and protocol.
+Using git clone from GitLab repository with custom origin and protocol.
 Note that the repository type (`github`, `gitlab` etc.) is not required if cloning from a custom origin.
 ```javascript
 download('https://mygitlab.com:flipxfx/download-git-repo-fixture#my-branch', 'test/tmp', { clone: true }, function (err) {